Owen718/LongPrompt-LLamaGen/README.md

 - **Intelligent Prompt Optimization**: Built-in prompt refining for enhanced output quality
 - **Continuous Updates**: Our team constantly optimizes the model to stay ahead of the curve

+## 🚀 How to Use
+'''python
+1. Install the required packages following the instructions in the original LlamaGen repository.
+2. Download the pre-trained model from [HuggingFace Link](https://huggingface.co/Owen777/LongPrompt-LLamaGen), the model size is about 3.11G.
+3. Use the model to generate images by following the example code provided in the repository.
+'''

 ### 🙏 Acknowledgements

 We would like to express our gratitude to the LlamaGen team for their groundbreaking work: [Autoregressive Model Beats Diffusion: 🦙 Llama for Scalable Image Generation](https://github.com/FoundationVision/LlamaGen?tab=readme-ov-file).
 Their research has been instrumental in advancing the field of image generation using autoregressive models.